sjanhunen/dokimazo/papers/one-question.rst

 One Question
 ============

-If you had the opportunity to walk up to Jesus while he was in the flesh on the earth and ask Him one question, what would it be?
+If you had the opportunity to walk up to God manifested in the flesh on the earth and ask Him one question, what would it be?
 Would it be a special request?
 An answer to a puzzling or challenging passage in the Bible?
 I'm sure we've all thought of something like this at one time or another.

 During Christ's earthly ministry, three religious leaders from the nation of Israel actually had this very opportunity.
 Now I don't think that, from their perspective, they looked at it this way.
 In fact, these leaders saw Jesus as an up and coming threat.
 His teaching was powerful in a way that theirs wasn't.
 He was gaining popularity with the people.
 And he had repeatedly called them out for their hypocrisy.